amireh/pagehub-markdown/README.md

 1. json
 1. nokogiri

+`gem install pagehub-markdown`

+To use in a Gemfile, you must override the required script name otherwise Bundler will choke:

+`gem 'pagehub-markdown', '>=0.1.0', :require => 'pagehub-markdown'`

 ## Usage

 Let's say you've a bulk of Markdown text in a string and you want to render it, the interface is pretty similar to Redcarpet's: